Degrassi: Next Class season 4

 The fourth and final season of Degrassi: Next Class was released on June 30, 2017, on the Family Channel App ahead of its television premiere on July 3, 2017, on Family Channel under the teen block F2N in Canada.
 It streamed internationally on July 7, 2017, through Netflix.

 Synopsis

-Still following the same group of high school juniors and seniors from Degrassi Community School, this season picks up in the final months of the school year, but this time, the stakes are higher as the upperclassmen students head on one final journey where love, passion, and friendship will be more prevalent than ever, but also where jealousy, secrets, threatening to ruin lives that were truly just beginning.
+Still following the same group of high school juniors and seniors from Degrassi Community School, this season focuses on the final months of the school year as the upperclassmen still face the numerous challenges that await them inside the hallways.
 Controversial topics including mental health, major depressive disorder, oppositional defiant disorder, cystic fibrosis, gender identity, sexual identity, acceptance, faith, terrorism, disabilities, sex, and hate crimes.

 Cast

 Series regulars

 The fourth season has twenty-one actors receiving star billing with all twenty-one of them returning from the previous season.